DavidNazareno/dynemcp/packages/create-dynemcp/README.md

 **What you get**:

 - API key authentication middleware
-- HTTP-Stream transport with sessions
+- Streamable HTTP transport with sessions
 - Rate limiting and CORS configuration
 - Security headers and input validation
 - Audit logging capabilities